adams85/filelogger/README.md

     dotnet add package Karambolo.Extensions.Logging.File.Json

 If you have a .NET Core/.NET 5+ project other than an ASP.NET Core web application (e.g. a console application), you should also consider adding explicit references to the following NuGet packages *with the version matching your .NET runtime*.
-For example, if your project targets .NET 7:
+For example, if your project targets .NET 8:

-    dotnet add package Microsoft.Extensions.FileProviders.Physical -v 7.0.*
+    dotnet add package Microsoft.Extensions.FileProviders.Physical -v 8.0.*
-    dotnet add package Microsoft.Extensions.Logging.Configuration -v 7.0.*
+    dotnet add package Microsoft.Extensions.Logging.Configuration -v 8.0.*
-    dotnet add package Microsoft.Extensions.Options.ConfigurationExtensions -v 7.0.*
+    dotnet add package Microsoft.Extensions.Options.ConfigurationExtensions -v 8.0.*
-    dotnet add package System.Threading.Channels -v 7.0.*

 <details>
   <summary>Explanation why this is recommended</summary>

-  The *Karambolo.Extensions.Logging.File* package depends on some framework libraries and references the lowest possible versions of these depencencies (e.g. the build targeting .NET 6 references *Microsoft.Extensions.Logging.Configuration* 6.0.0). **These versions may not (mostly do not) align with the version of your application's target platform** since that may be a newer patch, minor or even major version (e.g. .NET 7).
-Thus, referencing *Karambolo.Extensions.Logging.File* in itself may result in referencing outdated framework libraries on that particular platform (sticking to the previous example, *Microsoft.Extensions.Logging.Configuration* 6.0.0 instead of 7.0.0).
+  The *Karambolo.Extensions.Logging.File* package depends on some framework libraries and references the lowest possible versions of these dependencies (e.g. the build targeting .NET 8 references *Microsoft.Extensions.Logging.Configuration* 8.0.0). **These versions may not (mostly do not) align with the version of your application's target platform** since that may be a newer patch, minor or even major version (e.g. .NET 9).
+Thus, referencing *Karambolo.Extensions.Logging.File* in itself may result in referencing outdated framework libraries on that particular platform (sticking to the previous example, *Microsoft.Extensions.Logging.Configuration* 8.0.0 instead of 9.0.0).

   Luckily, **in the case of ASP.NET Core this is resolved automatically** as ASP.NET Core projects already reference the correct (newer) versions of the framework libraries in question (by means of the *Microsoft.AspNetCore.App* metapackage).